makeitworkrohit/ast-smart-analyzer/README.md

 It allows users to capture or upload photos of agar plates, measure the diameter of zone of inhibition overlays, and receive AI-driven susceptibility interpretations, predicted MIC ranges, and plausible micro-organisms.

+Note: This app is built for mobile devices, so the demo is best viewed on a phone.
+The PC experience may not reflect the actual functionality.

 ---